Private beta · Strava-first

 Feature showcase

-Built around the moments where training plans usually break.
+Built for the moments where plans usually break.

-The first version is intentionally focused.
-The goal is to make the adaptive loop useful before adding more dashboards, badges, or noise.
+The first version is deliberately focused: make the adaptive loop genuinely useful before adding dashboards, badges, or noise.

 Adaptive plans

-Runthread starts from the sessions that matter, then keeps the rest of the week realistic when work, weather, or fatigue changes the plan.
+Runthread plans around the sessions that move you forward, then flexes the rest when work, weather, or tired legs interfere.

 Strava import